 Aadhaar is a 12-digit unique identification number issued by the UIDAI.
 It serves as proof of identity and thus must be carried by every citizen of the country.
 An Aadhaar card enables a person to take advantage of various government schemes and benefits.
 It is one of the most authoritative documents, along with PAN.
 To apply for an Aadhaar card, go to the official Aadhaar enrolment centre with all the necessary documents, such as proof of address, proof of identity, and a fee to pay.

 However, there may be times when a person wishes to apply for an Aadhaar card but lacks the necessary documents.
 In such a case, the applicant can still apply for an Aadhaar card without submitting any documents with the assistance of an introducer.

 Let’s look at how to apply for an Aadhaar card without documents with the help of an introducer.

-How to Apply for an Aadhaar Card without Documents?
+Steps to Apply for an Aadhaar Card without Documents

 An Aadhaar applicant can apply for an Aadhaar card without submitting any documents with the assistance of an Aadhaar introducer.
 To apply for an Aadhaar card, he or she must follow the instructions provided.

 - Visit the official Aadhaar enrolment centre